ERAS Photo

 A white or light gray backdrop typically stands out on ERAS as a thumbnail and is statistically more likely to be clicked on, which means more eyeballs looking at your application.

 That being said, some applicants choose to go with a darker background for a more sleek and conservative look.
-That being said, do NOT shoot with anything besides a flat studio backdrop behind you or your photo won't be taken seriously by faculty members.
+However, do NOT shoot with anything besides a flat studio backdrop behind you or your photo won't be taken seriously by faculty members.

 That being said, some applicants choose to go with a darker background for a more sleek and conservative look.
-That being said, do NOT shoot with anything besides a flat studio backdrop behind you or your photo won't be taken seriously by faculty members.
+However, do NOT shoot with anything besides a flat studio backdrop behind you or your photo won't be taken seriously by faculty members.

-What should I wear for my ERAS photo?
+What should I wear for my ERAS/Fellowship photo?

-Some general guidelines on clothing for your residency application photo:
+Some general guidelines on clothing for your application photo:

 Dive deeper on what to wear on camera by clicking here.